zacharyhenson/python-ardrone/README.md

 Repository:
 -----------

-The public repository is located here:
+The public repository is located here for the AR.Drone 1.0:

   git://github.com/venthur/python-ardrone.git

+At present the AR.Drone 2.0 has a separate fork here:

+  git://github.com/adetaylor/python-ardrone.git

 Requirements:
 -------------

 This software was tested with the following setup:

-  * Python 2.6.6
+  * Python 2.7.6
   * Unmodified AR.Drone firmware 2.0